Where Are Z Lenses Made?

 • 600mm f/4 TC VR S

 The majority of Z-mount Nikkors are made in Nikon's primary Thailand manufacturing facility alongside the cameras.
-You'll note that over half of these lenses are also available in camera bundles (marked with *), which explains why it makes sense to make them in the same plant (though for some reason the 24-50mm f/4-6.3 is not).
+You'll note that over half of these lenses are also available in camera bundles (marked below with an *), which explains why it makes sense to make them in the same plant (though for some reason the 24-50mm f/4-6.3 is not).

 • 14-24mm f/2.8 S